shenxianpeng/atlassian-api-py/README.md

 >>> print(status)
 Backlog
 ```

-Or get credential information from a config file `config.ini`.
+Put your username and password in a configuration file `config.ini`, for example:

 ```markdown
 [jira]